 Although Jakarta is upgrading it’s airport, this won’t be completed for a number of years.
 This means that not only is it big, but it is also very crowded.
 After passing through immigration and collecting all of your luggage, you will exit the terminal.
 Chances are people touts will notice that you are a tourist because of your bags.

 There are a lot of different ways that you can get from the airport to Jakarta.
 The easiest and most convenient is arranging a Jakarta car rental (which I can help arrange).
-Another option is taxis.
-You’ll see plenty of taxi drivers as soon as you leave the departure terminal.
+There’s a full list of other transport options below.

 I’ll write this on the assumption that you want to go to Jaksa, which is in central Jakarta ;), which is a 90 minute journey.
 So, there are two options I would recommend to go from Soekarno Hatta Aiport to Jakarta.
 The first option is to go by taxi, which will cost you around Rp.
-120.000 – Rp.
-150.000 ($12-15) – perhaps more than that now!
-Update: end of 2014 – Taxi argometer starts at Rp.
-7,500 now.
+150,000- Rp.
+200,000 (Taxi argometer starts at Rp.
+7,500).
 I would suggest take a Blue Bird (Blue color), Express (White color), Taxiku (Yellow color) or Gamya Taxi (Green) as they are the most trusted taxi companies.
 Everyone knows this, so you will probably have to queue.
 You can easily spot the taxi counter outside the airport building.
 By the way, if you are a group of 4, I would suggest to take a taxi rather than a bus.

 It’s easy to find the Damri ticketing station.
 The ones in terminal 1 and 2 are large, but the station in terminal 3 is tiny (it’s just a load of seats and a table, behind which sits an employee selling tickets).
 Simply tell them that you want a ticket to Gambir and then wait.
 Usually they will yell “Gambir… Gambir…” when your bus is coming, but just be sure to keep on eye on every Damri bus that comes.
 The sign of the destination is on the front of the bus, either on the top middle or bottom left side of the front big window.
 From Gambir, you can walk to Jaksa (it is not far at all!) or you can get an ojek (motorbike taxi) for $2-3.